Node-reconfiguring multilayer networks of human brain function: Discussion

 \subsection{Future work}

 Building the multilayer networks with optimized nodes requires several methodological choices, including the selection of node optimization and edge definition methods.
-In the present article, we have used the greedy clustering and Craddock algorithms for obtaining the time-dependent nodes and defined interlayer edges in terms of ROI overlap.
-Intralayer edge weights depict Pearson correlation coefficient which, despite its known problems, is the most commonly used similarity measure in network studies of fMRI data \cite{smith2011network, zalesky2012use, mehler2018lure}.
-However, our approach for constructing multilayer networks does not depend on these methodological choices.
-Therefore, the modular nature of the model and its Python implementation allows embedding in the model any node or edge definition without changing the overall framework.
+In the present article, we have used the greedy clustering and Craddock algorithms to obtain time-dependent nodes and have defined interlayer edges in terms of ROI overlap.
+Intralayer edge weights correspond to the Pearson correlation coefficient, which, despite its known problems, is the most commonly used similarity measure in network studies of fMRI data \cite{smith2011network, zalesky2012use, mehler2018lure}.
+However, our approach to constructing multilayer networks does not depend on these methodological choices.
+Therefore, the modular nature of the model and its Python implementation allow any node or edge definition to be embedded in the model without changing the overall framework.
 In particular, the accuracy of functional network analysis would probably benefit from exploring more advanced edge definition methods, for example the multivariate distance correlation \cite{geerligs2016functional}.

-The remarkable functional homogeneity increase due to window-wise ROI optimization possibly comes with the cost of unrealistically low temporal stability of ROIs.
-While earlier results about voxel-level connectivity changes at short time scales \cite{ryyppo2018regions, luo2022inside} suggest that ROI boundaries should fluctuate to some extent, successful brain function probably requires a compromise between complete stability and excessive short-scale changes.
-Further, extreme fluctuations in ROI boundaries make group-level analysis and setting results in anatomical context more difficult.
-As a possible solution, one could apply clustering methods such as multislice modularity maximization \cite{mucha2010community} or multilayer stochastic block models \cite{pamfil2019relating} on voxel-level temporal (multiplex) networks where interlayer links are allowed only between the replicas of same voxel on consucutive layers.
-These methods could produce relatively stable ROIs without comprimizing functional homogeneity or ability to detect functionally meaningful fluctuations.
+The remarkable increase in functional homogeneity due to window-wise ROI optimization possibly comes with the cost of unrealistically low temporal stability of ROIs.
+While earlier results on voxel-level connectivity changes at short time scales \cite{ryyppo2018regions, luo2022inside} suggest that ROI boundaries should fluctuate to some extent, successful brain function probably requires a compromise between complete stability and excessive short-scale changes.
+In addition, extreme fluctuations in ROI boundaries make group-level analysis and setting results in anatomical context more difficult.
+As a possible solution, one could apply clustering methods such as multislice modularity maximization \cite{mucha2010community} or multilayer stochastic block models \cite{pamfil2019relating} on voxel-level temporal (multiplex) networks where interlayer links are allowed only between replicas of the same voxel on consecutive layers.
+These methods could produce relatively stable ROIs without compromising functional homogeneity or the ability to detect functionally meaningful fluctuations.